mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 #### contentionFactor

-contentionFactor only applies when algorithm is "Indexed" or "RangePreview".
-It is an error to set contentionFactor when algorithm is not "Indexed" or "RangePreview".
+contentionFactor only applies when algorithm is "Indexed" or "Range".
+It is an error to set contentionFactor when algorithm is not "Indexed" or "Range".

 > [!NOTE]
 > The Range algorithm is experimental only.
 It is not intended for public use.
 It is subject to breaking changes.